jbinvnt/thing-not-thing/README.md

 # Thing/Not Thing
 This is a zero-shot binary image classifier.
-Type in an object and AI predicts whether it matches the photo.
+Type in the name of an object and AI predicts whether your uploaded photo matches it.

 ## How it Works